 If you’d like a workshop* in your town please read the information below and then complete the workshop request form below.

-To date PinG WA has received requests from 46 separate groups with many requesting multiple workshops in 2018.
-PinG WA is excited about this unprecedented level of demand for our business skills workshops from across WA.
+PinG WA is currently experiencing unprecedented level of demand for our business skills workshops from across WA.

-Over the past six months PinG WA has been vigorously pursuing avenues to secure program support to enable us to continue to offer workshops to regional communities at a subsidised participant rate.
-To date, PinG WA has not been able to secure broad-scale funding and this is limiting our ability to deliver.
+PinG WA has been vigorously pursuing avenues to secure program support to enable us to continue to offer workshops to regional communities at a subsidised participant rate.
+To date, PinG WA has been able to secure investment from GRDC for delivery of our Farm Finance for Performance: Business Structure & Cashflow workshop in 2018/2019.

 We have our workshops ready to hit the road and we know there are lots of communities that want workshops now.
 So in March 2018 after much consideration, the PinG WA Board introduced a flexible co-investment model with farming communities.
 By co-investing, PinG WA can guarantee workshop delivery to your community at a timing that is most convenient to you.